teichmaa/chaos-ultra/README.md

 ## Versioning

 Version number is in format `major.minor`, `major` being number of major version, `minor` number of minor version.

+Update 4/2020: No further releases of the project are planned.

 ## License